AviatrixSystems/Docs/HowTos/secure_edge_workflow.rst

    d.
 For **Management Connection Type**, select DHCP or Static, depending on your environment.

    .. note::
-      Steps (f-n) are applicable only for static IP configuration on the management interface.
+      Steps (e-m) are applicable only for static IP configuration on the management interface.
       For IP and DNS settings, enter using the applicable format.
-For example, if the Edge Gateway's WAN IP is 10.1.1.151, enter 10.1.1.151/24 or whatever your netmask is.
+For example, if the Edge Gateway's WAN IP is 10.1.1.151, enter 10.1.1.151/24 or what your netmask is.

-   f.
+   e.
 For **Management Interface IP/Mask**, enter the management interface IP/mask for the Edge VM.
-   g.
+   f.
 For **Default Gateway IP**, enter the IP address of the Default Gateway for the Management Subnet.
-   h.
+   g.
 For **Primary DNS Server**, enter the DNS server IP address.
-   i.
+   h.
 For **Secondary DNS server**, enter the DNS server IP address, this field is optional.
-   j.
+   i.
 For **Over Private Network**, check the box if the Edge management connection to Controller is over a private network.
 Leave it unchecked if the connection is over the public internet.
-   k.
+   j.
 For **Management Egress Gateway IP**, enter the IP address  of the Edge VM visible to the Controller (this IP is optional and can be added later).
       This field adds a security bypass filter rule for the incoming traffic on TCP/443 to your Controller.
-   l.
+   k.
 For **WAN Interface IP/Mask**, enter the interface IP/mask for the Edge VM.
-   m.
+   l.
 For **WAN Default Gatewa**, enter the IP address of the Edge WAN interface.
-   n.
+   m.
 For **LAN Interface IP/Mask**, enter the interface IP/mask for the Edge VM.

       The image below shows the Launch an Edge Gateway configuration when you do not select **Over Private Network**.